 Maintenance on Battery Connections

-If you are frequently removing your RV batteries and reinstalling it in your motorhome, it’s not uncommon for the connections to become loose or worn out.
+If you are frequently removing your batteries and reinstalling them in your motorhome, it’s not uncommon for the connections to become loose or worn out.
 Always use the proper tools when adjusting the connections to the battery (exact fitting wrenches are better than pliers).
 Tight terminal connections are less prone to excessive sulfation.

 Discharging and Recharging RV Batteries

 How Batteries Are Charged

 A 12-volt deep cycle RV battery will only charge once connected to a power supply with a voltage supply greater than 12 volts.
 Typically 120 or 240 volts.
 This will generate a current that passes through the battery, causing the internal lead plates to polarize and store a charge.
 The greater the current, the faster RV battery charging will occur.